nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

 Module and component overview
 =============================

-The following figure shows all of nRF Desktop modules and how they relate with other components and the :ref:`event_manager`.
+The following figure shows the nRF Desktop modules and how they relate with other components and the :ref:`event_manager`.
+The figure does not present all the available modules.
+For example, the figure does not include the modules that are used as hotfixes or only for debug or profiling purposes.

 .. figure:: /images/nrf_desktop_arch.svg
    :scale: 25 %